rdbhost/Rdb.Js/README.md

 The _q_ query string (or the on-server query string referenced by _kw_) may include '%s' substition tokens, and an _arg###_ field should be provided for each such token.
 _arg###_ fields may be *file* fields, and this is the surest way to submit binary data with the query.
 The _argtype###_ fields are optional, but (if provided) should be numbered to match _arg###_ fields, and each value should be a Python DB API type string ('STRING', 'NUMBER', 'BINARY', ...).
 These are used by the server to typecast the argument values before passing them to PostgreSQL.
+Any response data from the server will be passed to the callback.
+Remember to avoid the use of '.preventDefault()' and 'return false', as the form itself does get submitted.
+It is also recommended to explicitly set 'enctype' and 'method' attributes on the form.

 [see demo here](http://www.paginaswww.com/rdb/examples/jq_rdbhost_postbyform.html)